 That said, it’s also great on its own with a little yoghurt on the side!
 In this case, add a few cooked chickpeas as well for extra nutrition and flavour.

-The recipe serves 4 generously, and can easily be doubled or even tripled, for those bigger families or occasions.
+This Turkish rice recipe serves 4 generously, and can easily be doubled or even tripled, for those bigger families or occasions.

 Try these as well: